xenocrat/chyrp-markdown/README.md

 #### Return Values

-Returns a string containing the current context ID.
+Returns a string containing the context ID.

 ### `setContextId`